I had several opportunities to reflect on my past this week.

 God wants us to enjoy a life of joy and freedom.
 Today what joy looks like is helping those in need, focusing on serving others and abiding.
 This is the upside-down kingdom of God.
 It is a kingdom where the “last will be first, and the first last” (Matthew 20:16).
 A kingdom where it is the humble who inherit the earth (Matthew 5:5) and the rich who are sent away empty (Luke 1:53).

-Donate to Chambers for Life Today!
+Discover more from Chambers for Life